chrisquince/DESMAN/README.md

 ![CONCOCT clusters](complete_example/Conf.pdf)

-From this it is apparent that four clusters: DO, D12, D17, and D23 represent the *E. coli* pangenome.
+From this it is apparent that four clusters: D5,D10,D11,D22 and D23 represent the *E. coli* pangenome.
 In general, it will not be known *a priori* from which taxa a cluster derives and so not possible to link them in this way.
 However, in many analyses the pangenome will be contained in a single cluster or a contig taxonomic classifier could be used to determine clusters deriving from the same species.